GoofyAhhSilly/GoofyAhhSilly/README.md

     <ul>
       <li><strong>I’m neurodivergent</strong> (+CPTSD, GAD, Agoraphobia).
 I’m guarded at first but will open up if I trust you over time.</li>
       <li><strong>I have severe trauma</strong> (SA, SH, stalking, emotional and pedophile-related abuse).
 I’m fine with dark humor, but don’t make pointed jokes unless we’re close.</li>
       <li><strong>I don’t want any therapy, pity or sympathy—just awareness.
 I'm adding this section ONLY for the sake of letting people know what they're dealing with.
-I’ve had some argue with me about these topics like they know better, despite never living through them.
-Don’t act like you have the "moral high ground" over my own experiences.
+Some people act like they know better, despite never living through them.
+That being said, don’t act like you have the "moral high ground" over my own experiences.
 Seriously, <strong>don't</strong> be that idiot.</li>
       <li><strong>I am NOT American.</strong> I am Slavic (Bulgarian, Eastern European), and I do NOT care about American culture, social norms, or politics.
 If you think everyone should conform/courtesy to your standards, DNI.</li>
       <li><strong>I’m a LaVeyan Satanist.</strong> I don’t believe in God, the Bible, or Christianity.
 If that bothers you, walk away.</li>
       <li><strong>If you’re overly sensitive or easily triggered, don’t interact.</strong> I make my own judgements based on your behaviour + I’m blunt and unfiltered.
 So if that’s a problem, don’t engage.
 Just DNI.</li>